 - Have lots of chicken or turkey stock on hand.
 You can use stock to baste the turkey and make gravy.

-- Use your oven space wisely: Do the mashed potatoes ahead and heat them in a double boiler to save room in the oven for things that need to crisp, like stuffing.
+- Use your oven space wisely: Do the mashed potatoes ahead and heat them in a double boiler (or microwave) to save room in the oven for things that need to crisp, like stuffing.

 - Use a meat thermometer to check the internal temperature of the bird.